BREAST & NIPPLE AREOLA RECONSTRUCTION

 When a woman is diagnosed with breast cancer, the possibility of losing a breast and how that will affect their body image can be devastating.
-The most important decision is to ensure all cancer is removed and the necessary treatment modalities are being used.
+The most important factor is to ensure all cancer is removed and the necessary treatment modalities are being used.
 A plastic surgeon can offer advice regarding reconstruction before and after breast cancer surgery.
-There are several breast reconstruction options that can decrease the anxiety and limit the negative body image impact breast cancer traditionally caused.
+There are several breast reconstruction options that can decrease the anxiety and limit the negative body image impact breast cancer traditionally causes.
 Reconstruction can be performed at the time of mastectomy or delayed to after mastectomy.
 Many oncoplastic procedures exist for women who are choosing breast conserving therapies like lumpectomy or partial mastectomy or have asymmetry after radiation.

 Breast reconstruction is achieved through several plastic surgery techniques.
 These techniques try to restore the breast to their normal shape, appearance and size following mastectomy.
 Breast reconstruction can rebuild your breast, but the results can be variable.
 A reconstructed breast will not have the same sensation and feel as the breast it replaces.
 Incision lines will always be present and incision lines at the donor site, may also be visible.